Beautifully organised board game shelf displaying curated collection

 10 min read

-#building board game collection#board game buying guide#curating game collection#smart game purchases#board game library#collecting board games#game collection strategy
+#building board game collection#board game buying guide#curating game collection#smart game purchases#board game library#collecting board games#game collection strategy#strategy board games#strategic thinking#competitive board games#Dr Thom Van Every#Guildford UK#board game designer#game creator

 TL;DR